 On all sides, the hide is surrounded by naked grey poplars (Populus x canescens), filled with cormorant nests, in which parents are very busy feeding their gluttonous young.
-Towards evening, those cormorants, which already have fledged young, together with immature, non-breeding birds, return to the colony to spend the night here.
+Towards evening, the cormorants, which already have fledged young, together with immature, non-breeding birds, return to the colony to spend the night here.
 There is a lot of quarrel and squabbling to get the best positions to sleep, as the place is cramped, when 3,000 birds are going to sleep in the remaining trees of the plantation.
 The birds peck at their neighbour with their sharp bill, causing him or her to retreat to a poorer sitting place – or to peck back.

 Finally, the cormorants calm down and settle down to sleep.
-A strange, vibrating, growling ’gaaar’ from some bird can be heard now and then.
+A strange, vibrating, growling gaaar from some bird or other can be heard now and then.
 Otherwise, everything is quiet.
 A Full Moon slowly rises over the fiord, casting a cold light on the sleeping city.
 I creep down into my sleeping bag, but cannot fall asleep.
 Time and again I must get up to see it all once again – the Moon, the dead trees, the sleeping birds.

 At dawn, I’m on my feet again – or rather, on my knees, as this cramped hide is too low for me to stand erect.
 The cormorants are still asleep, standing out as silhouettes against a faintly pink sky.
 Slowly, the cormorant city awakes.
-One by one, the birds alight, going out to feed.
+One by one, the birds alight, heading out to feed.